 Outward Travels and Worldview Expansion

-After finishing my professional development program in one year at Simon Fraser University, I went to Alberta to teach a grade 9 class in a southern Alberta K-9 parochial school.
+After finishing my professional development program at Simon Fraser University (1995), I went to Alberta to teach a grade 9 class in a southern Alberta K-9 parochial school.
 This experience brought me to my knees in recognizing my limitations, and a trip to China to smuggle Bibles with Brother Andrew’s Open Door Ministries opened my eyes to a bigger world, vision and dream for my life.
 Two years later I was on a plane to Japan, with a job teaching ESL to toddlers, BMW CEOs and everyone in between.
 There I joined Tokyo International Singers and performed Haydn’s Creation as a soprano in the choir.
 I also took singing lessons from a Japanese opera singer in Tokyo, named Mikiko Hashimoto.
-She motivated me to work hard at singing, and wanted me to go to Italy to study to become a great opera singer.
-However, my experiences in China together with my missionary friends in Japan, had inspired me to seek missionary training.
+She motivated me to work hard at singing, and wanted me to go to Italy to study to become a great opera singer, but my experiences in China and my missionary friends in Japan, had inspired me to seek missionary training.
 Once back in Canada, I enrolled in Providence Theological Seminary just outside of Winnipeg in the winter of 2000.
-Studying seemed irrelevant to me at the time, but new friendships opened up opportunities.
-One friend asked me to to join her on a summer trip to Israel for an archeological dig, and a birthday gift from my parents enabled me to go.
-The experience was unforgettable.
-We stayed in a kibbutz and dug at Tel Rehov for evidence of the Davidic Kingdom; we climbed Masada, floated in the Dead Sea, walked in knee-deep water through the dark in Hezekiah’s tunnel and were romanced by Palestinian jewelers.
-We left just before the second intifada erupted in Bethlehem, the place of Jesus’ birth that we had visited just two weeks earlier.
+That summer a friend asked me to to join her on a summer trip to Israel for an archeological dig, and the experience was unforgettable.
+We stayed in a kibbutz and dug at Tel Rehov for evidence of the Davidic Kingdom; we climbed Masada, floated in the Dead Sea, walked in knee-deep water through the dark in Hezekiah’s tunnel and were romanced by Palestinian jewellers.
+Travels to Italy, France and the UK since then have come from a place of stability, launching out from home to meet the singing opportunities afforded to me.

 Returning home meant going back to Vancouver, teaching music, and making the money I needed to continue my education long distance.
 I left full-time studies at Providence to teach ESL in Vancouver, take part-time courses and start my own music studio.
 The inward journey began here, but the wings of my soul were not strong enough yet.
 I did not yet realize that certain things in life are not mutually exclusive, such as being both a musician and a teacher-missionary.
-My vocal mentor Joseph Shore and spiritual friends and mentors like Grace Wiebe, Dr. James Houston and Lorin Friesen helped me to see that individual uniqueness and beauty is an expression of God and His rest.
+My vocal mentor Joseph Shore and spiritual friends and mentors like Grace Wiebe, Dr. James Houston and Lorin Friesen helped me to see that individual uniqueness and beauty is an expression of God and His rest at being at home in me.
 Being a good artist or teacher is in itself an expression of God’s goodness.
 I learned that being a good teacher, whether teaching music or a new language, requires patience and practice.
 Helping students transition through their learning requires both sound pedagogy and sensitivity to their emotional needs.
-Nobody likes to struggle with feelings of inadequacy or be used like a trophy to show off their piano or vocal skills for someone else’s benefit.
+Nobody likes to struggle with feelings of inadequacy or be used as a trophy to show off their creative musical skills for someone else’s benefit.
 Because I have gone through these feelings and emotions myself, I can say that even if you feel invisible, or let music collect dust on the back shelf for a season, take flight.
-Dare to dream your dreams, even if it is to finally go to Italy and sing opera, like I did.
+Dare to dream your dreams, even if it is to go to Italy and sing opera, like I did.

 From the Inside Out

 Music is an expression of the intentions of the composer wedded to the interpretation of the performer, and it is meant to be shared, compounding the joy.
 Performing music is one way of becoming more in tune with who you are, as it requires your whole mind, body and soul cooperating in an integrated fashion.
 When singers are aware of this, their singing communicates who they are inside, glorifying God and benefiting those who listen.
-Believing this, I continually challenge myself to learn new repertoire, putting on benefit concerts for causes like Servants Anonymous Foundation, Crisis Pregnancy Centre and Prayer Current, a ministry out of my church.
-In addition, I’m recording several CDs in sacred classical music and opera, enabled by my parents’ generosity.
-A reunion with the leaders of Open Doors at Vancouver’s Missions Fest 2015 further confirmed my personal and artistic vision.
-This project is providing a vehicle to connect artistic expression through singing to God’s purposes.
-As I arise on wings of rejoicing this benefits others I nurture and teach.
+Believing this, I continually challenge myself to learn new repertoire, putting on benefit concerts for causes like World Vision and Open Doors, and managing a professional chamber group called Augmented Five.
+Together with two classical recordings, one in sacred classical music and the other in opera, these performance opportunities provide vehicles to benefit audiences and those I nurture and teach.

 Whether you are beginning to play piano or are discovering your voice, I am committed to developing students' talent and cultivating your inspiration.
 Revive your dreams, pursue pathways to future musical study or career, or aspire to open your own music studio.
 For me it's not just about teaching, I see my holistic calling is to help you take flight.